apigee/api-platform-samples/README.md

-# Apigee Edge Samples
+# Samples for Apigee Edge API Services

-This is a collection of sample proxies for the [Apigee Edge](http://apigee.com/about/enterprise), designed to help developers learn how to use the platform, and deployment tools to aid in development of proxy bundles.
+This is a collection of sample proxies for the [Apigee Edge API Services](http://apigee.com/about/enterprise), designed to help developers learn how to use the platform, and deployment tools to aid in development of proxy bundles.

-The Apigee Edge provides developers with:
+API Services provides developers with:

 * A RESTful API to enable DIY control and oversight of APIs, apps, and developers